 The only difference I have found is that most (not all) are called ‘Resumes’ and not CVs.

-And if you apply through an agency they will put your details into their own format, on their letterhead, before forwarding to their client anyway.
+And if you apply through an agency they will put your details into their own format, on their letterhead, before forwarding them to their client anyway.
 (And all agencies have different/their own formats!)

 Please be cautious about spending your precious money to have your CV ‘Aus formatted’.